inQWIRE/SQIR/README.md

 ## Directory Contents

-### core
+### SQIR

+Definition of the SQIR language.

-- core/SQIR.v : General definition of the SQIR language.
+- SQIR/SQIR.v : General definition of the SQIR language.
-- core/UnitarySem.v : Semantics for unitary SQIR programs.
+- SQIR/UnitarySem.v : Semantics for unitary SQIR programs.
-- core/DensitySem.v : Density matrix semantics for general SQIR programs.
+- SQIR/DensitySem.v : Density matrix semantics for general SQIR programs.
-- core/NDSem.v : Non-deterministic semantics for general SQIR programs.
+- SQIR/NDSem.v : Non-deterministic semantics for general SQIR programs.
-- core/Utilities.v : Utilities for describing composition of SQIR programs and classical state vectors.
+- SQIR/Composition.v : Utilities for describing composition of SQIR programs.
+- SQIR/Classical.v : Utilities for describing classical states.

-We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development.
+We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development, which is a submodule within the externals directory.

-### hll-compiler

-Compilation from higher-level languages to SQIR.
-Compilation from QWIRE is experimental (i.e. not done).

-- compiler/BooleanCompilation.v : Compilation from boolean expressions to unitary SQIR programs.
-- compiler/CompileFromQwire.v : Compilation from QWIRE to SQIR. **(WIP)**

 ### optimizer

-Current progress on a verified optimizer for SQIR programs.
+A verified optimizer for SQIR programs.

 - Utilities
   - optimizer/Equivalences.v : Verified circuit equivalences for peephole optimizations.